 Murray McConnel (December 1, 1950-March 30, 1951): "McConnel was a businessman brought in by DCI Walter Bedell Smith and his DDCI, William Jackson, first as CIA Executive, 16 October 1950, and then appointed as first Deputy Director of Administration on 1 December 1950.
 Remaining only until the spring of 1951, he left CIA to return to private business."

-Walter Reid Wolf (April 1, 1951-June 30, 1953): Wolf joined the Agency in 1951 from the private business sector.
-He quickly was appointed as the Deputy Director of Administration.
+Walter Reid Wolf (April 1, 1951-June 30, 1953): Wolf joined the Agency in 1951 from the private business sector and he quickly was appointed as the Deputy Director of Administration.
 After his time in the Central Intelligence Agency, he resumed his prior business ventures.

-Lawrence Kermit White (Acting DDA July 1, 1953-May 21, 1954) (DDA/DDS May 21, 1954-July 5, 1965): White began his studies at West Point Academy July 1, 1929.
-After graduation, he joined the US Army.
+Lawrence Kermit White (Acting DDA July 1, 1953-May 21, 1954) (DDA/DDS May 21, 1954-July 5, 1965): White began his studies at West Point Academy July 1, 1929 and following graduation he joined the US Army.
 He served repeatedly in the Pacific during WWII.
 He was discharged after being seriously wounded.
 White aided Allen Dulles in selecting a new Agency Headquarters compound.
 He was instrumental in designing Agency retirement and training programs, and establishing disability benefits.

 Robert L. Bannerman (July 5, 1965-December 31, 1970): Robert L. Bannerman formerly worked at the State Department; he created the State Security Office "within the Office of the Chief Special Agent (CSA)".
 Bannerman prior additionally served as Deputy Director of the Office of Security and later became its Director.
 He subsequently was elevated to Deputy Director of Support.